Iopi/orange-EEG/doc/widgets/averaging.md

 ![](images/ave2.png)

-If there are markers on the input, their name will be shown and after the averaging process the network number of epochs averaged will be displayed.
+If there are markers on the input, their name will be shown and after the averaging process the number of epochs averaged will be displayed.

 Example
 -------